0630.15, Foot Pursuits

 1. Deciding Whether to Pursue.

 1.1.
-Members have the authority to stop any person they reasonably suspect has committed or is about to commit a crime.
+Members shall only engage in foot pursuits if they reasonably suspect the person has committed or is about to commit a crime.

 1.3.
 A foot pursuit in and of itself does not constitute a use of force.
-If, during the course of a foot pursuit, a member uses force, the member must act in accordance with Directive 1010.00, Use of Force, with regard to their application and reporting of force.
+If a member uses force, during or to end a foot pursuit, the member must act in accordance with Directives 1010.00, Use of Force, and 0910.00, Use of Force Reporting, regarding their application and reporting of force.

 1.4.
 No member of the Bureau shall criticize or retaliate against another member for deciding not to initiate, discontinuing their involvement in, or terminating a foot pursuit.